Ingan121/UDSBypass/README.md

 (Long-tap the link and tap 'Save link' or such thing.
 Check the filename after downloading, since some browsers add a .txt extension when downloading.)

 # How to use?
-You have to run this script with the name of the activity that you want to use.
+You have to run this script with the name of the activity that you want to use, see below for more.

-You can get the required string ([package name]/[activity name]) easily if you're using Nova Launcher.
+The required string ([package name]/[activity name]) can be obtained easily if you're using Nova Launcher.
 Enable 'Show component...' in Settings > Lab (Google it if you don't know) > Debug, then open the edit dialog of the app.
 You can copy the string just by tapping it.

 Since this script kills the Magisk daemon (magiskd), some other root apps might lose root before restarting magiskd, and all apps cannot start a new root shell while magiskd is not running.
-So, DO NOT close the terminal before relaunching magiskd, otherwise you'll have to reboot to get the root back.
+So, DO NOT kill the terminal before relaunching magiskd, otherwise you'll have to reboot to get the root back.

 ## Per-app guides